Karen Grassle: Career

-After summers at the Stanford Contemporary Workshop playing leads and two summers at the Colorado Shakespeare Festival playing classical roles, her first professional engagement was a season at the Front Street Theatre, Memphis, Tennessee. upon return from London.
+After summers at the Stanford Contemporary Workshop playing leads and two summers at the Colorado Shakespeare Festival playing classical roles, her first professional engagement was a season at the Front Street Theatre, Memphis, Tennessee upon return from London.
 While living in New York City, she worked at resident and stock theatres throughout the country, also appearing on PBS in original works and on networks in three soap operas.
 She made her Broadway debut in the short-lived 1968 play The Gingham Dog.
 Grassle played in Butterflies Are Free on Broadway (as stand-by with Gloria Swanson, Rosemary Murphy, etc.) as well as at the Elitch Theatre in Denver, Colorado, in June 1972, along with Maureen O'Sullivan and Brandon deWilde, who was killed before leaving town after the performances ended.
-Grassle starred in the Shakespeare in the Park production of Cymbeline with Christopher Walken, Sam Waterston, and Bill Devane.
+Grassle starred in the Shakespeare in the Park production of Cymbeline with Christopher Walken, Sam Waterston, and William Devane.

 Grassle auditioned for the role of the mother, Caroline Ingalls, in the Little House on the Prairie TV series and won the part.
 The series ran for nine seasons, from 1974 to 1983.
 After making the pilot for Little House on the Prairie, Grassle appeared in one episode of Gunsmoke titled "The Wiving" as Fran, one of several saloon girls kidnapped.
 Subsequently, she acted in the features Harry's War, a 1981 American film where she played Kathy, the wife of Edward Herrmann's title character, and Wyatt Earp, a 1994 film starring Kevin Costner.
 On television, she starred in and co-wrote the NBC-TV film Battered.
 Other TV movies include Cocaine: One Man's Seduction, Crisis in MidAir, and Between the Darkness and the Dawn.
 In episodic TV, she starred in Hotel, Love Boat, and Murder She Wrote (twice).
 She also appeared on Hollywood Squares and numerous talk shows such as Dinah, Merv Griffin, Mike Douglas, and John Davidson.
 During this period, she lobbied for federal funding for shelters for battered women and appeared in many events to support the Equal Rights Amendment.
 (Performance of the Year award.)

-After the series ended, she moved to Santa Fe, New Mexico and became co-founder and artistic director of Santa Fe's Resource Theater Company.
+After the series ended, she moved to Santa Fe, New Mexico, and became co-founder and artistic director of Santa Fe's Resource Theater Company.
 Later she moved to Louisville, Kentucky, where she performed with the company of actors at Actors Theatre of Louisville.